 Here is a checklist to keep in mind when processing personal data in our services

-To begin with, it's good to look at this page about what a personal data actually is.
+To begin with, it's good to take a look at this page to understand what personal data actually is.
 If you are aware of processing personal data in one way or another, there is a lot to have in mind as mentioned earlier.

 Here are some specific tips regarding processing of personal data linked to our services: